USDA-FSA/fsa-design-system/guides/accessibility/keyboard.md

 layout: guide
 parent: "Accessibility"
 title: "Keyboard"
-intro: "Keyboard access to a website is key to the usability of your site.
+intro: "Keyboard access to a website is critical for the usability of your site.
 All interactions and information that can be accessed with a mouse <strong>must</strong> be accessible with just a keyboard.
 This doesn't mean everyone who can't use a mouse will use a keyboard, but Assistive Technology (AT) often uses keyboard-like inputs to navigate the web."
 custom_js: "keyboard-trap.js"
 ---